cerebrux/ubuntu-workstation-lts/README.md

 # Abstract

-This script will remove unessecary packages for workstation purposes.
+This script will convert an Ubuntu LTS distribution to Workstation by removing unessecary packages for workstation purposes.

 # Introduction